Arithmetic of Borcherds products: Introduction

-Indeed, we first prove the above theorem under the assumption that $n\ge 5$.
-This is Proposition \ref{prop:isotropic borcherds} in the text.
-The assumption $n\ge 5$ has three crucial consequences.
-First, it guarantees the existence of an isotropic line $I\subset V$.
-Second, it guarantees that our integral model has geometrically normal special fiber, so that we may use the results of \cite{mp:compactification} to fix a toroidal compactification in such a way that every irreducible component of the special fiber of $\mathcal{S}_K(G,\DD)$ meets a boundary stratum associated with $I$.
+We first prove Theorem \ref{bigthm:integral borcherds} assuming that $n\ge 6$, and that $V_\Z$ splits an integral hyperbolic plane.
+This assumption has three crucial consequences.
+First, it guarantees the existence of cusps of $\Sh_K(G,\DD)$ defined over $\Q$.
+Second, it guarantees that our integral model has geometrically normal fibers, so that we may use the results of \cite{mp:compactification} to fix a toroidal compactification in such a way that every irreducible component of every mod $p$ fiber of $\mathcal{S}_K(G,\DD)$ meets a cusp.
 Finally, it guarantees the flatness of all special divisors $\mathcal{Z}(m,\mu)$.

-By examining the $q$-expansion of $\bm{\psi}(f)$ along the boundary, we see that its divisor is flat, and the equality of divisors $\mathrm{div}(\bm{\psi}(f) ) = \mathcal{Z}(f)$ once again follows from the corresponding equality in the generic fiber.
+As noted above, the existence of cusps over $\Q$ allows us to deduce the descent of $\psi(f)$ to $\Q$ using the $q$-expansion principle.
+Moreover, by examining the $q$-expansions of $\psi(f)$ at the cusps, one can show that its divisor is flat over $\Z_\Omega$, and the equality of divisors in Theorem \ref{bigthm:integral borcherds} then follows from the known equality in the generic fiber.

+\begin{remark} In fact, we prove that our divisors are flat over $\Z$ as soon as $n\ge 4$.
+When $n\in \{1,2,3\}$ the orthogonal Shimura varieties and their special divisors can be interpreted as a moduli space of abelian varieties with additional structure, as in the work of Kudla-Rapoport \cite{KR-hilbert,KR-siegel,KR-drinfeld}.
+Already in the case of $n=1$, Kudla and Rapoport \cite{KR-drinfeld} provide examples in which the special divisors are not flat. \end{remark}

-To explain how to remove the hypothesis $n\ge 5$, we must first recall how Borcherds constructs $\bm{\psi}(f)$ in the complex fiber.
-If $V$ contains an isotropic line, the construction of $\bm{\psi}(f)$ ultimately amounts to explicitly writing down its $q$-expansion.
-Suppose now that $V$ contains no such line.
-What Borcherds does is fix isometric embeddings
+To understand how to deduce the general case from the special case above, we first recall how Borcherds constructs $\psi(f)$ in the complex fiber.
+If $V$ contains an isotropic line, the construction boils down to explicitly writing down its $q$-expansion as an infinite product.
+This gives the desired $\psi(f)$, along with the norm relation (\ref{intro norm}), on the region of convergence.
+The right hand side of (\ref{intro norm}) is a pluriharmonic function defined on the complement of the support of (\ref{divisor combo}), and the meromorphic continuation of $\psi(f)$ follows more-or-less formally from this.

-into (very particular) quadratic spaces of signature $(n+24,2)$.
-These choices determine morphisms of orthogonal Shimura varieties
+Suppose now that $V$ is anisotropic.
+The idea of Borcherds is to fix isometric embeddings of $V$ into two (very particular) quadratic spaces $V^{ [1]}$ and $V^{ [2] }$ of signature $(n+24,2)$.
+From this one can construct morphisms of orthogonal Shimura varieties

-As both $V^{[1]}$ and $V^{[2]}$ contain isotropic lines, one can construct Borcherds products on their associated Shimura varieties.
-The idea is that one should define
+As both $V^{[1]}$ and $V^{[2]}$ contain isotropic lines, one already has Borcherds products on their associated Shimura varieties.